ratnajitmukherjee/UCSHDRVideoComp/README.md

 #### NOTE 2: All frames are typically absolute value calibrated.
 Please refer to [8] for details about absolute calibration.

+## Encoding and decoding scripts (for x264 and x265):
+Static binaries for both x264 and x265 can be used to encode 10-bit YUV files.
+Please ensure that the binary file downloaded supports 10-bit encoding.

+### x264 usage:

+	./x264 --profile high444 --preset veryslow --bframes 3 --b-adapt 2 --tune psnr --qp <quantization parameter (0 to 51)> --frames <number_of_frames> --fps <fps> --input-depth <input_depth (typically 10)>  --input-csp i444 --input-res <width> x <height> --output-csp <typically i420/i422/i444> -o </path/filename.264>  <input_file.yuv>

+### x265 usage:
+Unfortunately, unlike libx264, libx265 does not perform any subsampling.
+Therefore, if you need to subsample the YUV files to 420 or 422, you will need to use ffmpeg for subsampling.
+The input-csp in libx265 must match with output-csp.

+	./x265 --profile main444-10 --preset veryslow --bframes 3 --b-adapt 2 --tune psnr --qp <quantization parameter (0 to 51)> --frames <number_of_frames> --fps <fps> --input-depth <input_depth (typically 10)> --input-res <width> x <height> --input <input_file.yuv> --output-depth <output_depth (typically 10)> -o </path/filename.265>

 ## Overall Pipeline:
 ![Overall Pipeline](./figures/overalldiagram.png)